michaelskc/MongoDB-REST-API/README.md

 # MongoDB REST API
  A concise MongoDB REST API with documentation aimed at beginners.
-Perfect for any personal project that utilizes MongoDB and authenticates users with JWT using modern password storing methods.
+Perfect for any personal project that utilizes MongoDB on multiple platforms.
+Authenticates users with JWT using modern password storing methods.
 # Libraries Used
  This app was built with:
  - MongoDB